pkp/omp-user-guide/en/chapter4/series/manage-series.md

 **Order of Monographs**: Use this drop down to choose how the books in the series will be displayed (i.e., alphabetically, chronologically, etc.).

 **Categories**: Use this menu to associate this work with a category.
+Use the *Add Item* link to add a new category.

 **Series Editor**: Use this list to associate this work with a series editor.
+Use the *Add Item* link to add a series editor.